-Recently, I had the privilege of speaking to more than 400 Filipino children's ministry pastors, coordinators and volunteers at our annual Victory National Kids Ministry Summit.
-The delegates came to Island Cove from fifty Philippine cities, plus Singapore, Cambodia and Dubai.
+Recently I had the privilege of speaking to over 400 Filipino kids' ministry pastors, coordinators and volunteers at our annual Victory National Kids Ministry Summit.
+The delegates came to Island Cove from 50 Philippine cities, plus Singapore, Cambodia and Dubai.

-Are we bringing kids to church or to Jesus?
+Question 1: Are we bringing kids to church or to Jesus?
 Getting kids to church is a good start, but it is only a start.
 The goal is to get them to Jesus.
-Let’s not be like the disciples in Mark 10:13 who completely missed the point: “People were bringing little children to Jesus for him to place his hands on them, but the disciples rebuked them” (NIV).
+Let’s not be like the disciples in Mark 10:13 who completely missed the point: “People were bringing little children to Jesus to have him touch them, but the disciples rebuked them” (NIV).